Early Years Ski Instructor

 The best part is having

-Claire Pollitt is now a Professional Ski Instructor of America (PSIA), with a specialism in teaching young children to ski from as young as 2 years old.
+Claire Pollitt pursued a Professional Ski Instructor of America (PSIA) qualification after graduating from Norland and working as a nanny for two and a half years.
+She qualified as a PSIA with a specialism in teaching young children to ski from as young as two years old.

-"After my probationary post (now known as NQN) at Norland, I immediately applied for a position working for a family in San Francisco, California.
-As the whole family skied I didn’t really have much choice but to join them (although I took quite a bit of persuading from the 5 year old!
+"After my probationary post (now known as the Newly Qualified Nanny year) at Norland, I immediately applied for a position working for a family in San Francisco, California.
+As the whole family skied I didn’t really have much choice but to join them (although I took quite a bit of persuading from the five year old!
 To my mind snow was nasty stuff - cold and wet!).

 However, my employers made sure I was dressed properly and paid for a lesson.
 It was a beautiful sunny day and I was soon hooked.
-After working for this family for about 2 1/2 years it was time for me to move on - their needs had changed - so, instead of returning to the UK and taking up another nanny position, I started working full-time as a ski instructor and worked towards the PSIA qualification.
-I have now done over 8 seasons working as a full-time instructor at Squaw Valley Ski and Snowboard School in California.
+After working for this family for about two and a half years it was time for me to move on - their needs had changed - so, instead of returning to the UK and taking up another nanny position, I started working full-time as a ski instructor and worked towards the PSIA qualification.
+I have now done over eight seasons working as a full-time instructor at Squaw Valley Ski and Snowboard School in California.
 During the summers I generally work as a temporary Nanny or Maternity Nurse.